TotallyMehis/zmr-game/README.md

 You'll also need a copy of the binaries to run the game. (discord-rpc.dll & fmod.dll)

 ## FAQ

-### Is compiling for Linux really this convoluted?

-Yes.

 ### Project refuses to compile, says something about wrong/missing toolset. / Opening the solution says something about upgrading.